Whether it's your first Bonnaroo or you’re a music festival veteran, we welcome you to Inforoo.

 Post by questionablesanity on Jun 14, 2010 17:51:23 GMT -5

 I didn't think the Entrance Band was too bad.
 All of the music I saw was pretty good.
 I went to see JB Smoove on Thursday.
-Holy shiz, he is not funny at all.
+Holy Shit, he is not funny at all.
 The MC was the funniest of the three comics.
 About 5 minutes into JB's set, half of the people bounced.
 It was embarrassing.

 A Thieve's Parade 2/24 Conspirator 2/26 Kevin Smith 3/11 Keller 3/17 Papadosio 3/18 JJ Grey 3/25 Bela Fleck/Edgar Meyer 3/26 Toubab Krewe 3/27 O'Death 4/11 Budos Band 4/22 EOTO 4/28 Summer Camp 5/6-29 All Good